 If Milwaukee can do it, then why not Berlin?

-My inspiration for this post was the discrepancy between the nearly total absence of raingardens in Berlin and their adoption in many other cities over the last decade or two, along with a few eyebrow-raising events I have attended here recently where the resistance to raingardens was remarkable.
+My inspiration for this post was the discrepancy between the near total absence of raingardens in Berlin and their adoption in many other cities over the last decade or two, along with a few eyebrow-raising events I have attended here recently where the resistance to raingardens was remarkable.
 They’re cheaper, greener, and more climate-friendly than the alternatives and in other countries, support for them has been booming for a long time.

 So why is Berlin resisting them?
 How can a self-declared world eco-capital be lagging a full 30 years behind its ostensible peers in stormwater management and ten-plus years behind many conservative U.S. cities that have never had “green” reputations?